DylanEllsworth1/Machine-Learning/A1/A1_description.md

 | 10  |      56.0%       |
 |  5  |      55.33%      |

+A best K would be k=50.
+It does not suffer from overfitting or underfitting, and has the highest accuracy out of the presented K values.

 ## Implementation testing

 Test with different values for neighbors k.